thank-you-php/thank-you-php/README.md

 and projects.

-We want to thank [Rasmus Lerdorf](https://github.com/rlerdorf), the [PHP group](https://php.net/credits.php), PHP core maintainers, contributors, and all the people involved in PHP for making the PHP language and making the PHP ecosytem a better place for developers.
+We want to thank [Rasmus Lerdorf](https://github.com/rlerdorf), the [PHP group](https://php.net/credits.php), PHP core maintainers, contributors, and all the people involved in PHP for making the PHP language and its ecosystem a better place for developers.

 PHP, thank you very much for all you've done and do.